gongf05/machine-learning-mini-project/README.md

 "tf_mnist_classificatio"

 This project makes use of basic tensorflow techniques to classify the images in MNIST dataset.
 This tiny project has most elements of a typical machine learning flow, which is good study case for beginner.

+### * Basic Practice Project using Keras

+"Keras first cnn"

+This project build a baby CNN using Keras framework.
+It is much concise and efficient to build CNN from scratch.